CommonAccord/Cmacc-Org/Doc/Wx/com/foley/GRS/FCPAPolicy/Form/Doc_v01.md

 6.4.=[Z/ol/s6]

-6.5.sec=Appropriate gifts or business courtesies will usually be valued at less than ${100}, and any gifts given by ABC employees, as appropriate, should usually bear the ABC logo.
+6.5.sec=Appropriate gifts or business courtesies will usually be valued at less than {GiftCeiling.$}, and any gifts given by {P1.Handle} employees, as appropriate, should usually bear {P1.Handle}'s logo.

 6.6.0.sec=The following gifts, meals, entertainment or business courtesies are never permitted: